Andymendez100/Typescript-Template/README.md

 # Typescript-Template
-Starting points for Typescript with Airbnb Eslint, Huskey with lint-staged. and preitter
+Starting points for Typescript with Airbnb Eslint, Husky with lint-staged. and preitter
+Frontend: CRA with typescript